 Even as researchers race to develop a vaccine for COVID-19, we already have the tools to prevent, diagnose, treat and control TB, and to help tobacco users to quit.

-WHO is working with countries to ensure these life-saving services continue.
+WHO is working with countries to ensure life-saving services continue for people with TB and related conditions including hypertension, diabetes, asthma and lung cancer.

 Many countries are responding with innovative efforts to deliver medication, telemedicine and care closer to patients’ homes.